-The Board currently comprises six Directors: the Non-Executive Chairman, three Non-Executive Director and two Executive Directors.
+The Board currently comprises six Directors: the Non-Executive Chair, three Non-Executive Directors and two Executive Directors.
 All of the Non-Executive Directors, Chris Bell, Penny Judd, Jennifer Lawrence and Martin Hellawell are considered by the Board to be independent.
 The Board meets regularly and there are processes in place to ensure that each Director is at all times provided with such information as is necessary for him or her to discharge their duties.

 The Board is also supported by the Committees, details of which are set out below.

 The Non-Executive Directors were selected with the objective of increasing the breadth of skills and experience of the Board, and bringing independent judgment to the Board.
-The Company believes that the make-up of the Board as a whole represents a suitable balance of independence and detailed knowledge of the business so as to ensure that it is able to fulfill its role and responsibilities as effectively as possible.
+The Company believes that the make-up of the Board as a whole represents a suitable balance of independence and detailed knowledge of the business so as to ensure that it is able to fulfil its role and responsibilities as effectively as possible.